dr4kan/EcoMug/README.md

 ### Target-sphere generation

-The three generation surfaces above cover the apparatus and then rely on the user to discard the muons that miss it.
-For a typical detector that is almost all of
-them: a 20x20 cm telescope with 50 cm between the planes keeps fewer than one generated muon in a thousand, and the waste grows with the square of the generation surface, so enlarging the sky to avoid losing inclined muons makes it worse.
+The three surfaces above are physical generation surfaces: muons are produced on them and it is left to you to discard the ones that miss the apparatus.
+For a real detector that is nearly all of them.
+A 20 x 20 cm telescope with 50 cm between its planes keeps about **one generated muon in 1100**, and you cannot simply shrink the generation plane to save time: a muon arriving at 75 degrees from the zenith travels 1.9 m sideways on its way down, so a plane that is too small quietly loses the inclined muons and reports a rate that is low by about a percent.
+You end up choosing between a biased answer and a slow one, and the slow one gets worse as the square of the plane size.

-`SetUseTargetSphere()` instead aims the generation at a sphere enclosing the detector, so every muon is produced already pointing through it:
+`SetUseTargetSphere()` removes that trade-off.
+You declare a sphere enclosing the apparatus, and every muon is produced on it already pointing through it:

 ```
 EcoMug gen; // initialization of the class